-For over ten years, Just Poets has published a collection of its members’ poems with the title Le Mot Juste (or, The Right Word).
-This annual anthology represents the hard work and devotion that we give to our craft, and, maybe even more importantly, to each other.
+For twelve years Just Poets has published a collection of its members’ poems titled Le Mot Juste (The Right Word).
+The anthology represents the hard work and devotion that we give to our craft, and, maybe even more importantly, to each other.

-At July's open mic, a modest yet passionate audience, including over a dozen Just Poets members, came to Before Your Quiet Eyes to celebrate this year's edition, which was published, as always, by FootHills Publishing.
+At July's open mic, a modest yet passionate audience, including over a dozen Just Poets members, came to Before Your Quiet Eyes to celebrate this year's edition, published by FootHills Publishing.

-Also, much thanks to the entire LMJ 2016 editing team: John Roche (Editor), Gretchen Schulz (Associate Editor & Designer), with Anita, Augesen, Nicolas Eckerson, & Bart White (Associate Editors).
+Also, much thanks to the entire LMJ 2016 team: John Roche (Editor), Gretchen Schulz (Associate Editor & Designer), with Associate Editors Anita, Augesen, Nicolas Eckerson, & Bart White.

 There’s a moment, in Twelve O’Clock High,

 after General Savage’s arms refuse to lift him into a B-17,